-We have taken our time to put together this practical guide that will help you understand the medical negligence claims process that you’ll have to go through when making medical negligence damages claims.
-Whether you are looking at claiming compensation or simply looking to get an understanding of what you went through and why, you will find this guide helpful.
+We have taken our time to put together this practical guide that will help you understand the medical negligence claims process.
+Whether you are looking at claiming compensation for clinical negligence in the NHS or simply looking to get an understanding of what you went through and why, you will find this guide helpful.

 You can speak to us today or fill out our free claims assessment form to speak with an expert medical negligence solicitor.